moorepants/moorepants.info/content/blog/introducing-resonance.rst

 *Introduction to Mechanical Vibrations* is a 30+ year old upper level elective in the mechanical engineering curriculum at UC Davis.
-It is a classic mechanical engineering course that likely stems from the courses and books of Timoshenko and Den Hartog from the early 20th century.
+It is a classic mechanical engineering course that stems from the courses and books of Timoshenko and Den Hartog from the early 20th century.

-The course advances students' understanding of `vibrating mechanical systems`_, which is backed by the theory of small periodic motions based primarily on the mathematical analysis of linear differential equations which are derived from Newton's Second Law of Motion.
+The course advances students' understanding of `vibrating mechanical systems`_, who's foundation is the theory of small periodic motions based primarily on the mathematical analysis of linear differential equations which are derived from Newton's Second Law of Motion.
 These foundational concepts provide insight into the design of machines to both minimize undesired vibrations and exploit desired vibrations.

-Early mechanical vibration courses were presented from a theoretical viewpoint and tied to the analytic tools of the day.
-There may have been some courses with accompanying laboratories to experiment with real vibrating systems and since the 80s, mechanical vibrations courses have often been enhanced with computational tools, such as Matlab, to solve problems that are difficult or unwieldy to solve by hand.
+Early mechanical vibration courses were presented primarily from a theoretical viewpoint and tied to the analytic tools of the day.
+There have also been some courses with accompanying laboratories to experiment with real vibrating systems, but those are fewer.
+And since the late 80s, mechanical vibrations courses have often been enhanced with computational tools, such as Matlab, to solve problems that are difficult or unwieldy to solve by hand.

 These courses typically have the standard engineering course format, i.e. the professor lectures in class by deriving mathematical theory on the board and